Silently, the whole room rose to its feet.

 Following the ESPYS, Vitale penned a thank-you letter.
 Even then, his dedication to raising money for cancer research rang through.
 “We need even more dollars to beat this dreaded disease.
 We have made great strides, but there is a lot more work ahead.
 If you can donate, please give to the V Foundation.”

 Vitale has been a champion for pediatric research for over 20 years.
-Through his efforts, the Dick Vitale Fund for Pediatric Cancer at the V Foundation has awarded nearly $60 million to fund pediatric research.
+Through his efforts, the Dick Vitale Pediatric Cancer Research Fund at the V Foundation has awarded nearly $60 million to fund pediatric research.
 His commitment to cancer research, and the inspiration he provided during his own cancer journey, led him to the same ESPYS stage he helped his friend, Jimmy V, walk up to in 1993.
 Nearly 30 years later, Dickie V accepted the Jimmy V Award for Perseverance.

 His passion for the mission of achieving Victory Over Cancer stood out the most.
 Vitale emotionally recalled the names of courageous children battling cancer who make up the Dick Vitale All-Courageous Team.
 And he continually traced his thoughts back to his great friend.